espanso/espanso/docs/configuration.md

 #### Available Filters

-espanso supports varius filters, but their support depends on the Operating System used.
+espanso supports various filters, but their support depends on the Operating System used.
 You can refer to this table:

 Filter | Description | Windows Support | MacOS Support | Linux Support
 --- | --- | --- | --- | ---